ytree-project/ytree/doc/source/Arbor.rst

 Accessing All Nodes in a Forest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`load-ctrees-hdf5`, :ref:`load-lhalotree`, and :ref:`load-lhalotree-hdf5`
+The :ref:`load-ctrees-hdf5`, :ref:`load-lhalotree`, :ref:`load-lhalotree-hdf5`,
-formats provide access to halos grouped by forest.
+and :ref:`load-moria` formats provide access to halos grouped by forest.
 A forest is a group of trees with halos that interact in a non-merging way through processes like fly-bys.

 .. code-block:: python